rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 This function adds new managers to the manager database.

-The manager information contains the following fields.
+The manager information contains the following fields:

 ```
 Name: